eljommys/miniRT-for-Linux/README.md

 # miniRT-for-Linux

 miniRT-for-Linux is a 42 Programming School project that will help us to understand how raytracing and raymarching works in terms of primitive 3D objects.
+In several extra features are also developed (you can move the camera with the keyboard and mouse and the box element is added).

 ## Installation